AndrewSRea/My_Learning_Port/Bootstrap/Components/Modal/README.md

 ### Accessibility

 Be sure to add `aria-labelledby="..."`, referencing the modal title, to `.modal`.
 Additionally, you may give a description of your modal dialog with `aria-describedby` on `.modal`.
-Notee that you don't need to add `role="dialog"` since Bootstrap already adds it via JavaScript.
+Note that you don't need to add `role="dialog"` since Bootstrap already adds it via JavaScript.

 ### Embedding YouTube videos